 With the exception of Protexure, AmerInst and its other direct and indirect subsidiaries have no employees.
 Their operating activities, as well as certain management functions, are performed by contracted professional service providers.
-Citadel Management Bermuda Limited (formerly Cedar Management Limited) provides AmerInst and AMIC Ltd. certain management, administrative and operations services under the direction of AmerInst's Board of Directors pursuant to an agreement.
+Davies Captive Management Limited (formerly Citadel Management Bermuda Limited) provides AmerInst and AMIC Ltd. certain management, administrative and operations services under the direction of AmerInst's Board of Directors pursuant to an agreement.
 The agreement may be terminated by either party upon not more than 90 days nor less than 60 days prior written notice.
-Mr. Stuart Grayston, our President, was formerly a director and officer of Cedar Management Limited, and Mr. Thomas R. McMahon, our Treasurer and Chief Financial Officer, is a shareholder, officer, director and employee of Citadel Management Bermuda Limited.
-The Company paid Citadel Management Bermuda Limited \$353,000 and \$327,500 in fees during 2019 and 2018, respectively.
+Mr. Thomas R. McMahon, our Treasurer and Chief Financial Officer, is an officer, director and employee of Davies Captive Management Limited.
+The Company paid Davies Captive Management Limited \$362,000 and \$353,000 in fees during 2020 and 2019, respectively.

-Operating and management expenses include compensation paid to members of the Board of Directors and various committees of the Board totaling \$493,250 in 2019 and \$504,150 in 2018.
-Included as a part of this compensation are annual retainers paid to directors in the form of common shares of the Company in the amount of \$70,000 for the years ended December 31, 2019 and 2018, respectively.
+Operating and management expenses include compensation paid to members of the Board of Directors and various committees of the Board totaling \$381,650 in 2020 and \$493,250 in 2019.
+Included as a part of this compensation are annual retainers paid to directors in the form of common shares of the Company in the amount of \$70,000 for the years ended December 31, 2020 and 2019, respectively.
 Such amounts are included as part of purchase of shares by subsidiary, net, in the consolidated statements of changes in shareholders' equity and cash flows.